 Employees today don’t just want a job, they want to feel connected to a worthwhile purpose.
 Those who don’t see a connection between their daily tasks and a greater purpose will disengage and soon look for different opportunities.

 Help them feel connected by talking regularly about the company vision, mission, and values and how they impact the company’s strategic initiatives.
-What is clear to leadership may not be readily apprarent a few levels down.
+What is clear to leadership may not be readily apparent a few levels down.
 Learn your company’s story and tell it passionately and frequently.

 8. They don’t feel valued